 A comprehensive support system is in operation for industrial and residential purposes.
 The system includes motor roads, power plants, a shift camp, industrial facilities, the 572-kilometer Obskaya – Bovanenkovo – Karskaya railroad, and an airport.

-With 4.9 trillion cubic meters of gas reserves, Bovanenkovskoye is the largest field in Yamal.
-The Cenomanian-Aptian deposits of Bovanenkovskoye rank as a top-priority development project for the Company.
-In 2012, the field’s first gas production facility (GP-2), with an annual capacity of 60 billion cubic meters of gas, was brought onstream.
-December 2014 saw the commissioning of the second gas production facility (GP-1) with an annual capacity of 30 billion cubic meters of gas.
-It is planned to put a third gas production facility into operation with a view to bring the total annual capacity to 115 billion cubic meters of gas.
+The largest field in Yamal in terms of explored gas reserves is Bovanenkovskoye.
+The Cenomanian-Aptian deposits of Bovanenkovskoye rank as a top-priority development target.
+In 2012, the field’s first gas production facility (GP-2) was brought onstream.
+The second (GP-1) and third (GP-3) gas production facilities were put into operation in 2014 and 2018, respectively.
+The three facilities have an aggregate design capacity of 115 billion cubic meters of gas per year.
 Bovanenkovskoye’s projected production will reach 140 billion cubic meters of gas per year as soon as the Company starts to develop the Neocomian-Jurassic deposits.

 The Bovanenkovo – Ukhta gas trunkline became operational in 2012 and the Bovanenkovo – Ukhta 2 gas pipeline came onstream in early 2017.

 In 2016, the Novoportovskoye oil field and the Arctic Gate offshore oil loading terminal entered commercial operation.

 Overcoming the Yamal Peninsula’s harsh climate and environment, Gazprom has made Yamal its launch pad for efficient, safe and innovative technologies and technical solutions.